EruEri/kosu-lang/README.md

 - [x] Create an intermediate representation using the 3 adress code method
 - [ ] Write a register allocator throught graph-coloring method (Will be in an other repository, to be used as a depedency)
 - [x] Generate basic Arm64 assembly for MacOs
-- [ ] Handle float and Arm64 integer representation
 - [ ] Generate x86_64 assembly
-- [ ] Fix Immediate encoding and stack base function parameters
+- [ ] Fix Immediate encoding and stack base function parameters on arm64

 ## Example